PhD opportunities

 Decided on your own research topic?
 You’ll need to identify a supervisor whose expertise aligns with your own before putting together a research proposal.
 Explore our research strengths and staff interests to see if we can support you.

-These part-time, structured programmes are delivered online over four to seven years.
-Every researcher must normally spend at least eight weeks at NTU in any one academic year, to establish personal relationships with supervisors and benefit from face-to-face participation in the academic community.
+The programmes are delivered online over four to seven years.
+Every researcher must normally spend at least eight weeks at NTU in any one academic year to establish personal relationships with supervisors and benefit from face-to-face participation in the academic community.

 PhD start dates

 We have four PhD intakes per year in October, January, April and June.
+Typically it takes four years to complete a PhD full-time or up to eight years part-time, including your "write up" period.
 The application deadlines for these are:

 Start date | Application deadline |